stack/Structure/README.markdown

 The subscript methods use the SQLite conversions internally to return the proper type.
 For example, although a column may be defined as `REAL`, you can retrieve the value as a String.
 The SQLite conversion rules apply.

 Row subscripts can either be accessed via their index or their name.
 Remember, row subscripts start with 0, not 1.

+A Statement can be stepped using the `step(statement:)` method, allowing for single row execution of Statement if desired.

 ## Transactions